As seen on the NBC Today Show, 2023!

 Early in 2020, Mark Scotch –- a 64-year-old from Wisconsin, retired from a career of selling diagnostic equipment in the paper mill industry –- met Hugh Smith, a 56-year-old former professional horse jockey –- at Cane River Brewing in Hugh’s hometown of Natchitoches, Louisiana.
 Although neither had ever seen the other before, both men can be described as “guys who never met a stranger.”
 They soon began to talk and here’s what Mark learned about Hugh.

 Hi!
-I’m Mark Scotch.
-I am here to prove that kidney donors can return to their previous level of activity and good health , functioning only on a single kidney, even if that includes vigorously sustained activities.
+We’re Lynn and Mark Scotch, living kidney donors.
+We’re here to prove that kidney donors can return to their previous level of activity and good health , functioning only on a single kidney, even if that includes vigorously sustained activities.

-Additionally, I am sharing the knowledge that my wife Lynn and I have gained in the need for living donors and to spotlight those in certain need.
+Additionally, We’re sharing the knowledge that my wife Lynn and I have gained in the need for living donors and to spotlight those in certain need.

 - 13 people die every day in the United States due to a lack of kidney donors/transplants.